russellsayshi/MathParseC-/README.md

 Right now all my expressions are just `std::runtime_error` because it was easiest.
 I want to change that and add some comments into the code.
 After that, I'll add some more functions.

 ## Credit
 Credit where credit is due.
-I learned about lexers and interpreters from [this](https://ruslanspivak.com/lsbasi-part1/) lovely tutorial that teaches you how to build a pascal interpreter in python.
+I learned about lexers and interpreters from [this](https://ruslanspivak.com/lsbasi-part1/) lovely tutorial that teaches you how to build a Pascal interpreter in Python.